 - In a separate bowl, add dry ingredients, mixing to combine.

 - Add dry ingredients to the butter & sugar, a cupful at a time, mixing on medium speed, until combined.

 - Whisk together eggs, vanilla, and sour cream in a separate bowl, then add the dry mixture.
 Work dough together gently with a spatula until mixed.
 The dough will be sticky.

 - Liberally flour a clean work surface.
 Flour your hands and sprinkle flour over dough.
 Place dough on your floured work surface and divide into thirds.

-- Place two of the dough balls into a bowl and cover with a damp towel to keep them from drying out while you roll out the other one.
+7. Place two of the dough balls into a bowl and cover with a damp towel to keep them from drying out while you roll out the other one

-- Gently shape into a crescent shape (if desired) and place onto a ungreased cookie sheet.
+15. Gently shape into a crescent shape (if desired) and place onto an ungreased cookie sheet.
 Repeat until your dough is used up.

-- Shake powdered sugar on top just before serving, if desired.
+19. Shake powdered sugar on top just before serving.